Attending behavior would definitely be different in a larger class comparing to a smaller class.

-Other strategies such as using a student’s name, nodding, or smiling could be used effectively in smaller classes but would also work well in a larger class.
+Other strategies such as using a student’s name, nodding, or smiling is effective in smaller classes.
+It would also work well in a larger class.

-For example, students who are talking out of turn or interrupting the teacher or other students can be discouraged from speaking or displaying that behavior using the right attending strategies.
+For example, students who are talking out of turn or interrupting the teacher or other students.
+They can discourage from speaking or displaying that behavior using the right attending strategies.

 However, class size, numbers, and perhaps even the sex of the students (and their placement in the classroom) could have an effect on how much the teacher interacts with each side of the classroom and each individual student.